texttochange/vusion-frontend/README.rst

 	$ ./lib/Cake/Console/cake schema create

 If file schema.php is not found, you can also create the database using Mysql by importing a file **app/Config/Schema/schema.sql** with phpmyadmin tool.

 ::
 	1.On your phpmyadmin home go to more tab and in the drop dpwn select import 2.Browse the file you went to import in this case schema.sql 3.Tick the checkbox with donot auto increment and press go

+or in the mysql console type "mysql -u root-p < app/Config/Schema/schema.sql"

 Create a userLogin and password in the Mysql account database which must correspond to ones in the **app/Config/database.php**
 ::